 - How to manage Point of Sale systems, Inventory Systems and Security in the Cannabis Industry

-- A Day in the Life of a Dispensary Employee (Budtender)
+- A Day in the Life of a Dispensary Agent or Budtender

-- Our trainer, with years of experience working in a medical marijuana dispensary, will teach you what you need to know to be a knowledgeable, compassionate and professional Medical Marijuana Employee in this new exciting industry.
+- Our trainer, with 4+ years of experience working in a marijuana dispensary, will teach you what you need to know to be a knowledgeable, compassionate and professional marijuana employee in this new exciting industry.

 - There will be a question and answer session as well, so bring all your questions regarding marijuana dispensaries!